Proteostasis: Molecular chaperones and post-translational maintenance in proteostasis

 In order to maintain protein homeostasis post-translationally, the cell makes use of molecular chaperones sometimes including chaperonins, which aid in the assembly or disassembly of proteins.
 They recognize exposed segments of hydrophobic amino acids in the nascent peptide chain and then work to promote the proper formation of noncovalent interactions that lead to the desired folded state.

 Chaperones begin to assist in protein folding as soon as a nascent chain longer than 60 amino acids emerges from the ribosome exit channel.

-One of the most studied ribosome binding chaperones is trigger factor.
-Trigger factor works to stabilize the peptide, promotes its folding, prevents aggregation, and promotes refolding of denatured model substrates.
+One of the most studied ribosome binding chaperones is trigger factor (TF).
+TF works to stabilize the peptide, promotes its folding, prevents aggregation, and promotes refolding of denatured model substrates.
 Ribosome profiling experiments have shown that TF predominantly targets ribosomes translating outer membrane proteins in vivo, and moreover are underrepresented on ribosomes translating inner membrane proteins.
-Trigger factor not only directly works to properly fold the protein but also recruits other chaperones to the ribosome, such as Hsp70.
+TF not only directly works to properly fold the protein but also recruits other chaperones to the ribosome, such as Hsp70.
 Hsp70 surrounds an unfolded peptide chain, thereby preventing aggregation and promoting folding.

 Chaperonins are a special class of chaperones that promote native state folding by cyclically encapsulating the peptide chain.
 Chaperonins are divided into two groups.
 Group 1 chaperonins are commonly found in bacteria, chloroplasts, and mitochondria.
-Group 2 chaperonins are found in both the cytosol of eukaryotic cells as well as in archaea.
+Group 2 chaperonins are found in the cytosol of eukaryotic cells as well as in archaea.
 Group 2 chaperonins also contain an additional helical component which acts as a lid for the cylindrical protein chamber, unlike Group 1 which instead relies on an extra cochaperone to act as a lid.
 All chaperonins exhibit two states (open and closed), between which they can cycle.
 This cycling process is important during the folding of an individual polypeptide chain as it helps to avoid undesired interactions as well as to prevent the peptide from entering into kinetically trapped states.